-As outlined by the Drug Enforcement Agency, as well as Section C of the Student Code of Conduct, possession, use, manufacturing, or distribution of the following on University property (including the residence halls), except as expressly permitted by law, is prohibited:
+As outlined by the Drug Enforcement Agency, as well as Section C of the Student Code of Conduct, possession, use, manufacturing, or distribution of the following on University property (including the residence halls), except as expressly permitted by federal law, is prohibited:

 - Illegal drugs (i.e. marijuana, heroin, narcotics, or other controlled substances)